 You also should not use essential oils on children, especially those younger than seven years old.
 Essential oils can be quite powerful, and it’s possible that children have not yet developed a resistance to the more intense effects.

-How to Use Antimicrobial Essential Oils to Fight Germs
+How to Use Essential Oils for Killing Germs

 The combinations of essential oils below are all antibacterial, antifungal, and antiviral.
 Check them out and see which ones you like best!

-Store the mixture in a glass screw top jar.
-Since you’re using all-natural and 100% pure essential oils, it’s best to use jars made of ultraviolet glass, which can block visible light that can damage these materials.
+Store the mixture in a suitable glass push pump bottle.
+Since you’re using all-natural and 100% pure essential oils, it’s best to use a bottle made of ultraviolet glass, which can block visible light that can damage these materials.
 Infinity Jars has a great collection of jars and various other types of bottles that can fit a variety of needs and are all made of durable ultraviolet glass.

 Antimicrobial Melt-and-Pour Soap